robertsundstrom/es-template-renderer/README.md

 es-template-renderer
 ==

-Simple and extendible templating library using the ECMAScript templating placeholders.
+Simple and extendible templating library using the ECMAScript interpolation syntax.

-This library is written in TypeScript, but should be able to target any version of JavaScript and browser environments that supports the features being used.
+This library is written in TypeScript, but should be able to target any version of JavaScript and any browser environment that support the features being used.

+Targeting the AMD module format.

 This is **experimental** and not a finished product.